 Students will examine concepts and theories in the following areas: the philosophy and methods of science, ecology, cell structure and function, genetics, and evolution.
-This course is intended to primarily serve
+This course is intended to primarily serve majors in biological sciences.

 120L Principles of Biology I Laboratory